mkrzystanek/udacity_project2/Problem3/explanation3.md

 **decode() method**

-The most complex step of the "decode" method is of O(n log n) time complexity, so it is the same for whole method:
+The most complex step of the "decode" method is of O(n^2) space complexity, so it is the same for whole method:

    1. Get a list of decoded characters: O(n^2)
    2. Convert list to decoded string, which is O(n)